abpio/abp-commercial-docs/en/others/penetration-test-report.md

 # ABP Commercial Penetration Test Report

 ABP Commercial MVC v5.3.2 application template has been tested against security vulnerabilities via [OWASP ZAP v2.11.1](https://www.zaproxy.org/)  tool.
+The demo website was started on https://localhost:44378 endpoint.
 The following alerts has been reported by the tool.
 Many of these items are false-alert and a few of them are effects vulnerability.
 In the next sections, the reason of false-alerts will be explained.
 For the correct alerts are fixed or to created internal issues to be fixed later according to the risk level.
 The issue links for the fixes will be shared in the last section.

 ## Alerts